When you go gluten free there's always the fear of never again experiencing the joy of deliciously perfect baked goods hot from the oven.

 - Add the cold water and continue to process until dough comes together.

 The dough will not necessarily form a ball like wheat flour pastry does.

-Once it is well-combined turn onto baking paper and just bring together and flatten slightly.
+- Once it is well-combined turn onto baking paper and bring together, flattening slightly.

-You may like to cut some optional decorative shapes with some of the extra pastry
+(Note* You may like to cut some optional decorative shapes with some of the extra pastry)

 Susanne has used gluten free fruit mince filling for this recipe, or you may use a filling of your choice.